techizone-Small-Project-org/MovieFlix/README.md

 http://<Public-IP>/movies  ==> it will show Movies page http://<Public-IP>/games  ==> it will show Games page
 ```
-# Here we use "Reverse Proxy" Concept
+# Here we use "Reverse Proxy" Concept To achieve
-## To achieve these we need to configure the "nginx.conf" file

-In nginx.conf file we need to mention the alias of the songs, movies, games
+In nginx.conf file we need to mention the proxy_pass of the songs, movies, games

 ```
     location /movies/ {